RezaJF/COVID19_MR/README.md

 # COVID19_PRS
-Script for generating PRS scores for the collaborative COVID-19 research.
+Script for generating the PRS scores & Mendelian Randomisation analysis for the collaborative COVID-19 research.

 ## NOTE